mdwhatcott/calcy-apps/README.md

 - As test authors, we should declare what we actually expect instead of check for the presence of the opposite, which seems to be the norm in many Go projects out there in the wild.
-- We believe generic failure messages can still helpful and effective.
+- We believe generic failure messages can still be very helpful and effective.

 Bad: